cehbrecht/esgf-slcs-client-example/README.md

 The callback URL should be `http://localhost:5000/oauth_callback`.
 Take a note of the generated client ID and secret.

+TODO: more infos about configuring an OAuth application.

 Open `esgf_slcs_client_example.py` and modify the 'settings' to reflect your setup (including the client ID and secret from above).
 Then run: